the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensiing-hardware.md

 The licenses listed above are used in open source hardware.
 They can be broadly classified as permissive licenses and reciprocal or copyleft licenses.
 You may see here the connection with software licenses.
-As mentionned before, this is not an accident.
+As mentioned before, this is not an accident.

 In broad terms copyleft licenses impose an obligation of reciprocity on users of any of the licensed items.